RNAi Biological Process

 Delivery Method

-One major challenge in RNAi technology is developing efficient delivery methods for dsRNA molecules to target cells or tissues, with lipid-based nanoparticles and liposomes showing promise but requiring optimization for human therapeutic applications.
+One major challenge in RNAi is developing efficient delivery methods for dsRNA molecules to target cells or tissues.
+Non-viral vectors, bacterial vectors, lipid-based nanoparticles and liposomes show promise but require optimization for human therapeutic applications.

 Complex Patent Landscape

-The complex patent landscape surrounding RNAi technology, encompassing various aspects from molecules to applications, has created uncertainty, hindered research and development, and limited accessibility due to high licensing costs and the risk of patent infringement lawsuits.
+The complex patent landscape surrounding RNAi, encompassing various aspects from molecules to applications, has created uncertainty, hindered research and development and limited accessibility due to high licensing costs and the risk of patent infringement lawsuits.

 Advancements in Delivery Methods